idiap/bob/src/python/io/doc/index.rst

    [  0.
 2. 4.
 6. 8.
 10. 12.
 14. 16.
 18.]
    [  0.
 3. 6.
 9. 12.
 15. 18.
 21. 24.
 27.]]

-Every time you say ``get()``, the file contents will be read from the file and into a new array.
+Every time you say :py:meth:`torch.io.Array.get()`, the file contents will be read from the file and into a new array.
 Try again:

 .. code-block:: python